 Janesville is a larger medium-sized city located in the state of Wisconsin.
 With a population of 64,123 people and 17 constituent neighborhoods, Janesville is the tenth largest community in Wisconsin.

-Unlike some cities, Janesville isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Janesville are a mix of both white- and blue-collar jobs.
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Janesville is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Janesville is a city of sales and office workers, professionals, and service providers.
 There are especially a lot of people living in Janesville who work in office and administrative support (14.14%), sales jobs (9.07%), and management occupations (7.76%).

 The per capita income in Janesville in 2010 was $25,461, which is middle income relative to Wisconsin, and upper middle income relative to the rest of the US.
 This equates to an annual income of $101,844 for a family of four.
 However, Janesville contains both very wealthy and poor people as well.